 The general term “GLASS” actually covers a very wide variety of compounds, and the subject can be extremely complicated, looking at it from a purely scientific perspective.

-HOWEVER, for the purposes of this website, in simplest terms, glass is a hard, brittle material, usually transparent (less commonly translucent, or entirely opaque), formed by the melting together of 3 main ingredients: sand (silica or quartz), lime (calcium) and soda.
+For the purposes of this website, in simplest terms, glass is a hard, brittle material, usually transparent (less commonly translucent, or entirely opaque), formed by the melting together of three main ingredients: sand (silica or quartz), lime (calcium) and soda.
 This type of glass is the most frequently made of all glasses, and is called “soda-lime glass”.
 It’s the most common type used for most (but not all!) utilitarian bottles, jars, tableware, light bulbs, vases, window panes, art glass, etc.

-After the ingredients are heated to a molten state, and are sufficiently mixed together, the mixture, typically of the consistency and appearance of a hot SYRUP, is then cooled just fast enough so that it reaches a “solid” state but without acquiring an orderly, crystalline arrangement of the atoms that make up the glass.
+After the ingredients are heated in a furnace to a molten state, and thoroughly mixed together, the mixture, typically of the consistency and appearance of a hot SYRUP, is then cooled just fast enough so that it reaches a “solid” state but without acquiring an orderly, crystalline arrangement of the atoms that make up the glass.

-The primary ingredient in glass is silica (silicon dioxide) which is, in essence, quartz, agate, or “flint”.
-The hard rock known as “flint” which was commonly used for fashioning arrowheads (projectile points) by earlier cultures such as the American Indian, is really nothing more than a form of quartz or silicon dioxide.
+The primary ingredient in glass is silica (silicon dioxide), a combination of silicon and oxygen, chemical formula SiO2, which is, in essence, quartz, agate, or “flint”.
+The hard rock commonly known as “flint” which was frequently used for fashioning arrowheads (projectile points) by earlier cultures such as the American Indian, is really nothing more than a form of quartz or silicon dioxide.
 Silica is a very hard substance, and is typically the primary constituent of ordinary beach sand.
 Sand beaches are the end result of long decomposition of silica-bearing rock.
 Much of the softer, more soluble components of the rock has long since eroded away, leaving silica, in the form of tiny grains, as the primary remaining ingredient.
-Typical silica sand may be a light off-white, beige or ivory color.
+Typical silica sand may be a light off-white, beige, tan or ivory color.

 In an average “bottle glass” recipe, silica may comprise about 70 to 72% of the batch, lime (calcium oxide) approximately 9 percent, and soda (sodium oxide) about 15 percent.
 These proportions will vary somewhat depending on the exact type/application of the glass involved.